 - Then sprinkle the chopped coriander on the top of the gravy and mix it well.
 Cover the lid once again to infuse the aroma of coriander spread all of the curries.
 Turn off the heat.

-- Our Bengali style ghugni is ready, direct serve it hot from the pan for accompanying with moring breakfast or as the evening snacks with the chopped onion, coriander, green chillies, a sprinkle of bhaja masala and a squeeze of lime juice.
+- Our Kolkata street style Bengali motor korai ghugni is ready, direct serve this hot tarkari from the pan for accompanying with morning breakfast or as the evening snacks with the chopped onion, coriander, green chillies, a sprinkle of bhaja masala and a squeeze of lime juice.

-- Must soak the matar dal overnight at least for 8-10 hrs to get the best result.
+- Must soak the motor korai/matar dal overnight at least for 8-10 hrs to get the best result.

-- Every motor korai or motor dal(white peas) should be evenly cooked.
+- Every motor korai or matar dal(white peas) should be evenly cooked.
 Overcooked korai can spoil its taste by making the gravy thick and mushy.